Un principe d'Ax-Kochen-Ershov imaginaire: C -minimal definable generics

 \begin{proof} For every (finite) set \(\Psi(x,t)\) of \(\cL_0\)-formulas, the set of \(p\in\TP^0_x(M)\) which are consistent with \(X\) and whose \(\Psi\)-type is \(\aut(M/\Geom(A))\)-invariant is closed.
 It is non-empty, by \cref{fin dens H}.
 By compactness, the intersection of all these sets, which coincides with the set of \(\aut(M/\Geom(A))\)-invariant \(p\in\TP^0_x(M)\) consistent with \(X\), is also non-empty. \end{proof}

-\begin{remark} If \(T\) is a \(\res\)-\(\vg\)-enrichment of \(\Hen[0]\), then the pair \((M_0,M)\) is elementarily equivalent to one where both \(\K\) and \(\PK\) are maximally complete.
+\begin{remark} If \(T\) is a \(\res\)-\(\vg\)-enrichment of finitely ramified henselian fields, then, by \cref{res-vg pure P}, the pair \((M_0,M)\) is elementarily equivalent to one where both \(\K\) and \(\PK\) are maximally complete --- namely the pair of the maximal completion of \(M\) inside the maximal completion of its algebraic closure.
 Hence {\Cball} --- and therefore {\CV}--- holds both in \(M\) and in the pair \((M_0,M)\). \end{remark}